PureStorage-OpenConnect/openstack-docs/source/appendices/section_triage-and-data-collection.rst

 Triage and Data Collection
 ==========================

-When you run into an issue with the Pure Storage OpenStack integrations, you may
+When you run into an issue with the Everpure OpenStack integrations, you may

 - seek help in the
-  `Pure Storage OpenStack Slack Channel <https://code-purestorage.slack.com/>`_ , or
+  `Everpure OpenStack Slack Channel <https://code-purestorage.slack.com/>`_ , or
 - open a support request, or
-- contact your Pure Storage account representative.
+- contact your everpure account representative.

 OpenStack log and configuration files provide information that aid in triaging bugs.
 As a rule of thumb log files need to be collected for the processes